Education Review Office (New Zealand): History

 In late October 2024, ERO released truancy figures confirming that over 80,000 students were absent from school for more than three weeks during Term 2 of the 2024 school year.
 The department recommended that the Ministry of Education shift its focus from its Early Attendance Service programmes to preventing children from missing out from schools.

+In mid March 2026, Education Minister Erica Stanford announced that ERO would be introducing a new colour-coded, four-point school rating system.
+The rating system would cover 14 areas including student achievement, student progress, teaching, reading, writing, mathematics and attendance.